-Liz Parkes lives in Stourbridge West Mids.
-She has retired from teaching full time to write and live a little!
-She writes short stories for a group blog, plays and poetry.
-She has had work published by Offa’s Press and Cannon’s Mouth.
+Liz Parkes lives in Stourbridge, West Midlands.
+She writes plays, short stories and both page and performance poetry.
+She has been published by Offa’s Press, Grey Hen and Cannon’s Mouth.

 She keeps it close, buried deep, out of sight;